 Note – Before you import the Windows 10 Operating System into SCCM, mount and extract or copy Windows 10 ISO contents to a folder.
 Create a folder, and Mount the ISO using File Explorer or any other available options.

 Double-click an ISO file to mount it or Right-click an ISO file in file explorer.
 Click the Mount option.

 You will notice that Windows 10 ISO will create a disc drive that you can use to access contents.
 Select all contents and copy them to a folder.

 Open Configuration Manager Console, Go to Software Library > Operating Systems > Operating System Images.

-In Data Source, click Browse and specify the network shared path to the install.wim from Windows 10 Source directory where you extracted source of an ISO file.
+In Data Source, click Browse and specify the network shared path to the install.wim from the Windows 10 Source directory where you extracted the source of an ISO file.

 You can now specify to automatically import a single Image index rather than all image indexes in the file, using this option results in a smaller image file.

-Review the provided information, click Next to complete the wizard.
+Review the provided information, and click Next to complete the wizard.

 Wait for a moment, while exporting is in progress.